Home

 The Chess Rook

 Hey!
-Do you understand the chess rules now?
+Do you understand the chess game rules now?
 Take your time.
 It is just a matter of time until you grasp it.

 The Queen